 Tips for Using Radios to Communicate on the Job

-- If excessive communication is being made on the radio in an attempt to understand the work task it may be appropriate to stop work and get the work group together to ensure everyone is on the same page.
-Too much communication on the radio can show that not everyone fully understands what to do which can lead to problems.
+- Stop work when needed.
+If excessive communication is being made on the radio in an attempt to understand the work task, it may be appropriate to stop work and get the work group together to ensure everyone is on the same page.
+Too much communication on the radio can show that not everyone fully understands what to do, which can lead to problems.